 If your younger child has an older sibling, you may pick up all of your children at the later release times and zones.
+However the older sibling must supervise the younger sibling while at the appropriate pick up zone.
 Younger children will go to the appropriate sibling room.
 Again communicate this with teachers and your child on the first day of school.
+If the older student does not properly supervise the younger elementary sibling, this privilege may be revoked.